ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 ### Introduction

-In Part 6 we deployed [LocalStack](https://www.localstack.cloud/) and exposed the endpoints through [Traefik](https://traefik.io/).
+In [part 6](https://ortelius.io/blog/2024/08/10/how-to-bake-an-ortelius-pi-part-6-cloud-dev-at-home-with-localstack/) we deployed [LocalStack](https://www.localstack.cloud/) and exposed the endpoints through [Traefik](https://traefik.io/).
 We used the AWS cli and the Localstack wrapper `awslocal` to create and list S3 buckets and used [Granted](https://www.granted.dev/) to configure our profiles.

-In part 7 we will deploy [Netdata](https://www.netdata.cloud/)
+In part 7 we will deploy [Netdata](https://www.netdata.cloud/) as our observability solution of choice.
+Why did i go with Netdata?
+I will list a few points as follows:

+- With Netdata I don't have to learn a whole new language just to get the metrics, graphs and visuals I need to have visibility into my Cloud environment
+- I get instant metrics and graphs straight out of the box all in `real-time` (yes real real-time) at the click of a button
+- Netdata is super lightweight - Its running on 3 Pi 4B's and a old Synology NAS as the centralised storage.
+That speak lightweight to me
+- Netdata has very generous [free tier](https://www.netdata.cloud/pricing/) which I used for a while before signing up for the `Homelab` option and at $90 a year thats darn good for a South African with a weak currency
+-

 ### Gimlet GitOps Infrastructure